 - Skin cancer

 Your vet will probably want to do some tests to make sure they’re not misdiagnosing your dog.
-Most dogs will get a skin cytology which usually involves pressing a clear piece of tape to the affected skin.
+Most dogs will get a skin cytology which usually involves pressing a clear piece of tape to the area of skin disease.
 The tape is stained and examined under a microscope for the presence of excessive bacteria and yeast (there are always a few on a dog’s feet).

 Your vet may also do a skin scraping to make sure your dog doesn’t have a Demodex mite infection.
 Some dogs develop pretty serious problems with Demodex only in the skin of their feet.
-The treatment for Demodex mites is somewhat opposite from allergy treatment, so it’s important to make the right diagnosis!
+The treatment for Demodex mites is somewhat opposite from treatment for allergies, so it’s important to make the right diagnosis!

 To make a solid diagnosis of allergies, your vet will have to rule out all the other possibilities.
 Once they’re pretty sure your dog does have atopic dermatitis, they may recommend allergy testing.
-Allergy testing in dogs is done with intradermal testing like humans get or blood testing which is not the gold standard but is still useful.
-Once your dog’s specific allergens are identified, immunotherapy can desensitize him so he has fewer allergy symptoms (see below for details).
+In dogs, this is done with intradermal testing like humans get or blood testing which is not the gold standard but is still useful.
+Once your dog’s specific allergens are identified, immunotherapy can desensitize him so he has fewer symptoms (see below for details).

-A non-specific way to figure out what your dog is reacting to is to check local pollen reports online.
-In my area, spring is filled with tree pollen and fall is all about weed and grass pollen.
+You can also check local pollen reports online to figure out what your dog is reacting to.
+In my area, spring is filled with tree pollen while autumn is dominated by weed and grass pollen.
 Check it out for yourself: pollen.com.

 Since we believe dogs react to pollen ON their skin, not just what they inhale, they’ll still be in contact with allergens when they walk outside at any time of day.
-Still, it might help some to avoid high-pollen times.
+Still, it probably helps to avoid high-pollen times.

 I bought each of my dogs a full set of RuffWear Grip Trex dog shoes years ago and have been happy with them.

-This model of dog shoes actually stays on their feet and the sole is thick enough to protect them from thorns.
+This model of dog shoes actually stays on their feet and the sole is thick enough to protect them from the cactus thorns in our neighborhood.
 I strongly recommend you get the RuffWear brand as many of the others I’ve seen don’t stay on or don’t hold up well over time.

 Rinse your dog’s feet with lukewarm water two or three times a day, especially after spending time outdoors.
-Get a plastic tub used for dishwashing and fill it a few inches with warm water.
+I’ve found a fantastic tool to make this job quick and convenient!

 I recommend using Douxo Calm shampoo.
 Make sure you let the lather soak on your dog’s skin for about 10 minutes before rinsing.
 Take special care to wash and rinse her feet, between the toes on the tops and bottoms of all four feet.

-After rinsing your dog, apply a leave-on conditioner with the topical anesthetic pramoxine.
+After rinsing your dog, apply a leave-on creme rinse with the topical anesthetic pramoxine.
 Make sure to apply it between all of the toes, tops and bottoms of the feet.

 Consider adding some fresh foods to your dog’s diet in the form of very lean, cooked meats and smaller amounts of dog-safe cooked minced vegetables and fruits.
 Veterinary nutritionists say you can feed up to about 25% of your dog’s daily intake as fresh foods.

-If you want to feed more than 25% of your dog’s diet from fresh foods, get a recipe for a balanced diet from BalanceIT.com.
+If you want to feed more than 25% of your dog’s diet from fresh foods, check out my articles on homemade food for dogs.
+Then go grab your FREE, easy recipe for a balanced diet from Balance.IT.